Texas Railroad History - Tower 50 - Morgan

 A Crossing of the Texas Central Railway and the Gulf, Colorado & Santa Fe Railway

-Left: Tower 50 was a combination depot and tower, a Santa Fe design similar to McGregor farther south.
-If the date of this photo of Tower 50 and the union depot at Morgan is accurate, the tower existed long before it was approved to host an interlocker in 1904.
-The Santa Fe tracks are in the foreground and the Texas Central (TC) tracks pass between the tower and the garage at far left.
-Note what appears to be a hotel behind the depot.
+Left: Tower 50 at Morgan was integrated into the union depot, a design similar to McGregor farther south.
+The 1902 photo date is inaccurate; the interlocking tower was not approved for construction until 1903 and it did not become operational until 1904.
+Tracks of the Gulf, Colorado & Santa Fe Railway are in the foreground.
+Those of the Texas Central (TC) Railway pass between the tower and the garage in the background at far left.
+There appears to be a hotel behind the depot.
 (Mark Nerren collection)

-Below: This photo shows the TC tracks and may have been taken from the driveway of the garage noted above.
+Below: This photo shows the TC tracks on the southwest side of the depot, possibly taken from the driveway of the garage noted above.
 (January 1, 1935, by H. F. Spivey, Santa Fe Railway Historical & Modeling Society collection)

-As the Houston & Texas Central (H&TC) Railway was building north out of Houston toward the Red River, tracks had been laid through Hearne and Bremond into Groesbeck by the end of 1870.
-Bremond was significant because it was the target of the Waco Tap Railroad, which had been chartered with the intent to "tap" the H&TC main line to bring rail service to Waco.
-The project was mostly dormant, but conveniently for the Waco Tap, H&TC's investors had been looking at the prospect of building a lengthy branch line into the Texas Panhandle.
-Waco was the obvious gateway in that direction, hence, negotiations ensued to see what might be done under the Tap's existing charter.
-To convey H&TC's long range intent, a law passed by the Texas Legislature on August 6, 1870 established Waco & Northwestern (W&NW) Railway as the new name for the Waco Tap.
-The branch out of Bremond to Waco was completed for the W&NW by H&TC's construction forces in September, 1872.
-An 11-mile extension north from Waco to Ross was also built.
-There was nothing special about the tiny community of Ross, so this short track segment was apparently meant to convey the sincerity of H&TC's intent to build toward the Panhandle.
+The Houston & Texas Central (H&TC) Railway was chartered to build north out of Houston toward the Red River.
+Tracks had been laid through Hearne and Bremond into Groesbeck by the end of 1870.
+Bremond was significant because it was the target of the Waco Tap Railroad which had been chartered with the intent to "tap" the H&TC main line to bring rail service to Waco.
+The project was mostly dormant, but conveniently for the Waco Tap, H&TC's investors had been looking at the prospect of building lengthy branch lines into the Texas Panhandle.
+Waco was one obvious gateway in that direction, hence negotiations ensued to see what might be done under the Tap's existing charter.
+To convey H&TC's long range intent, a charter revision passed by the Texas Legislature on August 6, 1870 established Waco & Northwestern (W&NW) Railway as the new name for the Waco Tap.
+The branch from Bremond to Waco was completed for the W&NW by H&TC's construction forces in September, 1872.
 The W&NW was formally bought by the H&TC in 1873 and then operated as a subsidiary.
-By that time, the H&TC main line had reached Denison and connected with the Missouri - Kansas - Texas ("Katy") Railroad which had bridged the Red River from Oklahoma into Texas.
+By that time, the H&TC main line had reached Denison and connected with the Missouri, Kansas and Texas (MK&T, "Katy") Railway which had bridged the Red River from Indian Territory (Oklahoma) into Texas.

-While construction of a branch line toward the Panhandle proceeded north and west out of Ross with considerable progress, the branch out of Austin never really materialized.
-A railroad, the Austin & Northwestern, was chartered and built sixty miles to Burnet in 1882, but it was narrow gauge and not apparently affiliated with the H&TC's investors.
-It mostly served granite quarries in the area and was extended to Llano, but went no farther northwest.
+The planned northern branch line to the Panhandle never made it that far and the branch out of Austin was never built.
+The Austin & Northwestern Railroad was chartered to build sixty miles from Austin to Burnet in 1882, but it was narrow gauge and was intended primarily to serve granite quarries.
+It was extended to Llano, but went no farther.

 (map courtesy of the Texas General Land Office)